gem-pasteur/macsyfinder/doc/source/user_guide/model_definition.rst

 project-wide installation
 -------------------------

-If you cannot install macsy-model packages in system or user land locations, you can specify a specific location with the ``--models-dir`` :ref:`command-line option <path-options>`.
+If you cannot install macsy-model packages in system or user land locations, you can install models in specific directory with the `--target` option.

+    macsydata install --target <my_models>

+The specify this specific location with the ``--models-dir`` :ref:`command-line option <path-options>`.

+    macsyfinder --db-type ordered_replicon --models-dir=my_models --models TFF-SF all --sequence-db my_genome.fasta

 The path must point at a directory that contains macsy-model packages as described :ref:`above <package_structure>`.